Associate Pastor, Dan Varanelli

 At the Tabernacle, we refer to those that labor most specifically in the Word and Doctrine as Pastor-Teachers or more simply, as Pastors.
 The reason for this is two-fold.
 First, the term Pastor is the same as Shepherd, and while all Elders are Shepherds not all of them will shepherd primarily by ‘teaching’.
 Those who do are referred to by the Apostle Paul as Pastor-Teachers (Eph.
 4:11).
 Secondly, most in our culture understand the Title, Pastor to be associated with Teaching and preaching because of the Church’s historical use of the term.
 In our view it is a Biblical term, and it is an understood term.

-We also believe in appointing Deacons.
-A Deacon is a Leader who, because of his commitment to the Lord and His Church, has been appointed to serve in various areas of need in an official capacity.
-These are men who are specifically recognized as Deacons within the Church upon appointment by the Elders.
-These men are appointed only in accordance with the testing process described in 1 Timothy.
+We also believe in appointing Deacons / Ministry Leaders.
+A Deacon is a Servant Leader who, because of his commitment to the Lord and His Church, has been appointed to serve in various areas of need in an official capacity.
+These are people who are specifically recognized as Deacons within the Church upon appointment by the Elders.
+These men and woman are appointed only in accordance with the testing process described in 1 Timothy.